-Having to go back and forth for outpatient treatments can be very tiring for elderly parents, and very time consuming for their caregivers.
+Having to go back and forth for outpatient treatments can be very tiring for elderly parents, and very time-consuming for their caregivers.
 Treatments, such as cold and hot therapies, could possibly be given in the home if you have the right equipment.

 Does Medicare cover ice machines ?
 Original Medicare covers cold therapy, and does so either as an inpatient, or an outpatient service.
 Medicare Part B, however, does not cover any form of ice machine, ice or cold therapy unit – or cooling device “for home use”.
-It may though be possible to get one through Medicaid, or one of the many state run programs and waivers that exist.

 Why won’t Medicare cover ice machines or ice/cold therapy units ?

 Medicare covers certain cold and heat therapies on an inpatient, or outpatient basis, when prescribed as “medically necessary” by a Medicare-enrolled physician, or by a Medicare-enrolled therapist and co-signed by a Medicare-enrolled physician.

 As for the equipment for cooling therapies at home

 Unfortunately, though, Medicare considers that ice packs and cooling therapy items are not “reasonable and necessary”.

 And, as such, they do not fall into the category of equipment which Medicare covers – Durable Medical Equipment.

 The following passage is from Blue Cross Blue Shield of Rhode Island